isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-09-09-post-Written Reply by Minister Edwin Tong SC on Frequency of Inspection on Trees in Dempsey Area.md

 <b>Ms Hany Soh (Member of Parliament for the Marsiling-Yew Tee GRC) </b>

 <b><u>Question</u></b><br>
-To ask the Minister for Law (a) whether the Ministry has been informed of the findings and outcomes of the inquiry into allegations made in September 2025 of workplace issues at the Law Society of Singapore; (b) if so, what are they; and (c) what actions does the Ministry intend to take in response.
+To ask the Minister for Law (a) what is the frequency of checks conducted on trees located on land in the Dempsey area managed by the Singapore Land Authority (SLA); and (b) whether SLA will increase the frequency of checks on these trees to detect trees at risk of falling as early as possible.

 <b><u>Written Answer by Minister Edwin Tong SC:</u></b><br>